Tkies-kaf (1924 film)

 Tkies-kaf (תקיעת-כף, 'The Handshake'; Ślubowanie, 'The Oath') is a partially lost 1924 Polish silent film.
 Set mainly in Vilna, it revolves around a vow made between two friends—Khaim and Borekh–that their future children shall marry each other.
 Many years later, the prophet Elijah, disguised as various characters, works to ensure this oath comes to fruition.
 These efforts are impaired by Borekh's friend Shmuel, who seeks to marry Khaim's daughter and keep Khaim's hidden fortune.
 The film's production was troubled by an initial lack of director; Leo Forbert's possible first pick, Sidney M. Goldin, was occupied by another project, leading head actor Zygmunt Turkow (playing Elijah) to volunteer to direct the project.
-Other prominent actors in the film include Turkow's wife Ester Rachel Kamińska (playing Khaim's widow), and their daughter Ida Kamińska (playing Khaim's daughter Rokhl).
+Other prominent actors in the film include Turkow's mother-in-law Ester Rachel Kamińska (playing Khaim's widow), and his wife Ida Kamińska (playing Khaim's daughter Rokhl).

 Tkies-kaf was released domestically with Polish intertitles, and internationally in Yiddish.
 It was commercially successful and inspired other Jewish films in Poland, although it provoked negative responses from some Jewish critics.
 The inclusion of the tomb of the Vilna Gaon in the film sparked outrage from rabbis, who attempted to ban the film.
 Twelve reels in length, only fragments of the film survive today.
 An adaptation titled Dem Rebns Koyekh was made by an American team in 1933, adding new scenes and Yiddish audio narration by Joseph Buloff.